 No. BlueSnap pays out account funds to your vendors according to the established commission rate.

 BlueSnap splits the payment based on the commission rate once the shopper’s funds are captured.

 We discuss the differences between boarding individuals and businesses to your marketplace in Vendor Verification Requirements.

 As the marketplace owner, will I have one BlueSnap account where I will receive all commission splits?

 Yes.
 You will have one BlueSnap account where you will receive all commission splits on marketplace sales.
 For more information, click here.

 Credit cards and ACH/ECP are supported payment methods for the marketplace.

 Payout is on hold until the vendor has been approved by BlueSnap.
 BlueSnap informs you of changes to the vendor account via webhooks.

 Full refunds can be performed at any time.
 Partial refunds can only be performed after 24 hours of the transaction.
 For more information, check out refunds.

 Yes.
-You can define the statement descriptor dynamically per transaction for cards (Auth-Capture and Auth Only) and subscriptions.
-Include the Soft Descriptor property in the appropriate request.
+You can define the statement descriptor dynamically per transaction by including the Soft Descriptor property in the transaction request.